SSDs are fast, quiet, and reliable storage drives, Agree?

 So either it’s an external or internal SSD the cost per gigabyte just figure out the number of gigabytes in the drive’s capacity and the actual price and you are good to go.

-Doing that you can get to know either you are getting budget external SSD or a costly model from second or third-tier makers.
+By doing that you can get to know whether you are getting a budget external SSD or a costly model from second or third-tier makers.
 It will be easy to figure out the price when comparing a host of drives.

-Interface: USB 3.0 interface is common in most portable SSDs, while USB Type-C porta are not common yet.
+Interface: The USB 3.0 interface is common in most portable SSDs, while USB Type-C ports are not common yet.
 This has no speed consequences, but it’s simple to plug in this connector.

-ADATA’s SE370 External SSD and Samsung’s PortableSSD T5 are equipped with USB-C port as well as USB 3.1 Gen 2 tech in order to deliver fastest speeds.
+ADATA’s SE370 External SSD and Samsung’s PortableSSD T5 are equipped with a USB-C port as well as USB 3.1 Gen 2 tech in order to deliver the fastest speeds.

 Through our tests,